python-attrs/attrs/docs/examples.rst

       ...
    TypeError: ("'x' must be <type 'int'> (got '42' that is a <type 'str'>).", Attribute(name='x', default=NOTHING, factory=NOTHING, validator=<instance_of validator for type <type 'int'>>, type=None, kw_only=False), <type 'int'>, '42')

-Please note that if you use `attr.s` (and not `attr.define`) to define your class, validators only run on initialization by default.
+Please note that if you use `attr.s` (and not `define`) to define your class, validators only run on initialization by default.
 This behavior can be changed using the ``on_setattr`` argument.

 Check out `validators` for more details.